Jacksonville DUI Hearing Attorney

 Problems with the Florida Misdemeanor Court System

-publication titled "Three-Minute Justice: Haste and Waste in Florida's
+in Florida.
+The publication titled "Three-Minute Justice: Haste and

-– a total of 70 percent of cases being resolved at arraignment.
+without legal counsel – a total of 70 percent of cases being resolved

 In the study, these arraignments which decided the future of defendants